 Lender closing costs will generally fall within a range of $500 to $900, and borrowers can face state-mandated fees that begin at a few hundred dollars.

-However, most homeowners choose the zero-closing cost option with their FHA Streamline Refinance, so no costs are paid whatsoever.
+However, most homeowners choose the zero-closing cost option with their FHA refinance, so no costs are paid whatsoever.

 How much will I save with an FHA Streamline Refinance?

-Every homeowner will save a different amount using the FHA Streamline Refinance program, and there’s no maximum to how much your payment can fall.
+Every homeowner will save a different amount using the FHA Streamline Refinance program, and there’s no maximum to how much you can save.

-To get approved for an FHA Streamline Refinance, the Federal Housing Administration requires homeowners to take a reduction of at least 0.50 percentage points on their mortgage rate and FHA MIP rate combined.
+To get approved for an FHA Streamline Refinance, the Federal Housing Administration requires homeowners to get a reduction of at least 0.50 percentage points on their mortgage rate and FHA MIP rate combined.

 How do I know if my current loan is an FHA mortgage?